versatica/mediasoup-client/MESSAGES.md

 ### roomClosed

-The remote `Room` has been closed.
+The server-side `Room` or my server-side `Peer` has been closed in the server.

 Notification: